aaronfay/aaronfay-blog/articles/on-learning-and-development-aka-developer-rot.markdown

 *"But I'll have 50 projects in 50 different software stacks..."* Look at the internet: is it all written in Java?
 Can you even tell most of the time?
 Use [good conventions](http://www.12factor.net/) to guide you and then dive in.

+## Netucation
+"Real school" is starting to not mean much anymore.
+The new school is the internet.
+And the internet is changing.
+Every.
+Single.
+Day.
+Knowing a couple languages isn't going to get you very far any more.
+Your best friend in the new web is the _ability to learn_.
+Don't fight change, embrace it...

 Here are a few suggested exit points...

  * [http://nodejs.org/](http://nodejs.org)